isaacg1/isaacg1.github.io/_posts/2024-03-26-trans-brainworms.md

 and my sexuality is transfemme and has always been.
 There's no "just" about it, and there never has been.

-### ✨ Exploring gender is gross and disgusting and shameful
+### ✨ Exploring gender is gross and disgusting and shameful, so I can't explore

 This is the brainworm that tells us
 "I can't try on that dress,